Language Design: Unified Condition Expressions

 - Cut the different syntax options down to a single one that is still easily recognizable by users.

-- Make this design scale seamlessly from simple cases to complicated ones.
+- Allow the design to scale seamlessly from simple cases to complicated ones.

 Minimizing the number of keywords or turning condition syntax into method calls (like Smalltalk) are non-goals.